 When people ask how to build credit, the “chicken or the egg” conundrum often comes up.
 Having a solid credit history and credit score are important parts of your financial future.
 Here’s the problem: To get a loan for a house or car, you need to show a history of responsible use and payment of credit.
-However, in order to show credit history, you need a loan.
+However, in order to build a credit history, you need a loan to begin with.

 So how do you get a your first loan without any credit history?
 The answer is usually a credit card.